TerribleCoding/AnySection/README.md

 _Work Time: 11h 30min_

-- Added equations page, showing formulas and symbols used in the tool
+- Footer has been changed in a sidebar on the right
-- Changed the footer in a sidebar
+- Added equations page showing formulas and symbols used in the tool
-- Bugs can be reported via Github or Google module, from the "Credits" popup
+- Bugs can be reported via Github or Google modules, from the "Credits" popup

 #### v1.2